davcs86/bpmn-js/README.md

-> The project is still in an early stage.
-Documentation may be missing and examples may be broken.
+> **IMPORTANT!** This is an un-synced and customized version of bpmn-js library.
+I strongly recommend to use the [official repository](https://github.com/bpmn-io/bpmn-js)

 # bpmn-js - BPMN 2.0 for the web